 2550 Mission Street,

-The City College of San Francisco proposed to raze much of the former movie palace and build new campus facilities inside the theatre’s building.
+In 2001, the City College of San Francisco proposed to raze much of the New Mission Theatre and build new campus facilities inside the theatre’s building.
 Believing that more of a theatre could be retained while still achieving the school’s goals, a local group called ‘Save the New Mission Theatre’ lobbied to stop CCSF from executing its plans.

 In 2012, Alamo Drafthouse announced plans as its first venture into California, to convert the New Mission Theatre into a five-auditorium cinema with a total of 550 seats.
 Designed by architectural firm Kerman Morris Architects, the main original orchestra level of the auditorium retains its 1920’s proscenium decorated with friezes of horn-blowing nymphs on ponies, and has a 55ft wide screen, 320 seats, and waiter service.
 The other auditorium range from 20 to 150 seats.
 Three auditoriums are located in the former balcony and the second largest auditorium is in the former balcony mezzanine.